Stryd 5.0: Everything You Need to Know

 Pricing, Availability, and Membership

 Stryd is typically only available directly from the brand in the USA.
-However, Stryd is a reasonably mature organisation with various international geographic points and offers certainty about customs fees (if any).
+However, Stryd is a reasonably mature organisation with various international distribution points and offers certainty about customs fees (if any).

-• Stryd Membership (Monthly): $14.99 per month.
+• Stryd Membership (Monthly): $14.99.
 Includes adaptive training and other features.

 • Stryd Membership (Annual) – $120 per year.
 Includes Adaptive Training and other features.